Zanzibar: 7 places to experience is written by Well Mammen Nielsen.

 Stone Town exudes 1001 nights of adventure, and is like a colorful Persian rug filled with winding labyrinthine streets and small whimsical shops, all kinds of scents and colors.

-The city's focal point is Forodhani Gardens Park, where you can relax during the day overlooking the sea.
-At sunset, the area is transformed into a hectic food market, where small stalls are set up and the day's catch is fried and cooked.
-A favorite place for both locals and tourists.
+The city's focal point is the park Forodhani Gardens, where you can relax during the day with a view havet.
+At sunset, the area transforms into a hectic food market, where small stalls are set up and the catch of the day is fried and prepared.
+A favorite place for locals and tourists alike.

 A sure winner is the local specialty 'Zanzibar pizza'.
 It most resembles an omelette and is cooked on a hob, where the filling can vary between vegetables, cream cheese, eggs, meat - or nutella.
 Everything is possible.
 It tastes great, and the best way to quench your thirst is with a freshly squeezed sugar cane juice.

 Stone Town has a myriad of eateries to suit all tastes and budgets.
 One of the popular places is Mercury's Bar & Restaurant.
 The restaurant is named after Queen lead singer Freddie Mercury, who lived on Zanzibar in his childhood.
 Here you have both the opportunity to enjoy the sunset with drinks, Kilimanjarobeer and live music.

 It is no coincidence that Zanzibar is called the "Spice Island".
 It abounds with spice plantations, and the harvest is diligently used in the local food, and some is sent on exotic journeys around the world.

 Are you curious to see what vanilla, pepper, coffee beans, cardamom and cloves look like when they grow on the trees, it is obvious to visit one of the island's many plantations and go on a 'spice tour'.
 Here you can be shown around and get an insight into how big a work lies behind the harvest of a single peppercorn.